Debunking the Myths About ADHD: Facts, Misconceptions & Support

-It’s a common neurotype that can occur across the lifespan and influences how individuals engage with the world.
+ADHD a common neurotype affecting millions of Canadians across all ages and influences how individuals engage with the world.
 This can lead to traits such as hyperactivity, impulsivity, inattention, and emotional dysregulation.

-In fact, according to the Canadian Centre for ADHD Awareness, approximately 4–6% of adults and 5–7% of children in Canada receive an ADHD diagnosis, totaling around 1.8 million Canadians.
+In fact, according to the Canadian Centre for ADHD Awareness, approximately 4–6% of adults and 5–7% of children in Canada receive an ADHD diagnosis.

 Thanks to advancements in ADHD research, our understanding of ADHD has significantly improved.

-However, despite these advancements, myths about ADHD still persist, often hindering individuals from accessing support and obtaining accurate diagnoses.
+Despite growing awareness, many myths about ADHD continue to create confusion and stigma around this neurodivergence, often hindering individuals from accessing support and obtaining accurate diagnoses.

 Myths about ADHD

-While society has made notable progress in ADHD acceptance, there is still a lot of work to be done to dispel the myths surrounding this condition.
+While society has made notable progress in ADHD acceptance, there is still a lot of work to be done to dispel the myths surrounding this neurotype.

 Here are some prevalent myths about ADHD: